dotnet/docs/docs/architecture/cloud-native/service-to-service-communication.md

 **Figure 4-10**.
 Aggregator microservice

-The pattern isolates an operation that makes calls to multiple backend microservices, centralizing its logic into a specialized microservice.
+The pattern isolates an operation that makes calls to multiple back-end microservices, centralizing its logic into a specialized microservice.
 The purple checkout aggregator microservice in the previous figure orchestrates the workflow for the Checkout operation.
-It includes calls to several backend microservices in a sequenced order.
+It includes calls to several back-end microservices in a sequenced order.
 Data from the workflow is aggregated and returned to the caller.
 While it still implements direct HTTP calls, the aggregator microservice reduces direct dependencies among back-end microservices.

 ### Request/Reply Pattern